intel/wult/content/pages/install-guide.rst

 *Wult* installation procedure will vary a little bit depending on whether you prefer the local or remote usage models (`details here <user-guide.html#usage-models>`_).

-1 Standard case (local usage model)
+1 Local usage model (standard case)
 ===================================

 In the (`local usage model <user-guide.html#local-usage-model>`_):